ABOUT THE CLUB

 For more information, contact us now.

-To register your interest or book your child in please fill our the form below.
+To register your interest or book your child in please fill our the registration form below.

 Safeguarding is protecting children from maltreatment; preventing impairment of their health or development; ensuring that they grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children and young people to have the best life chances and to enter adulthood successfully.